YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 In the example ``application.json`` below, the ``seed`` array includes the ``yui-base`` module from the YUI bundled with Mojito and the ``loader-base`` and ``loader-yui3`` modules from the YUI CDN.
-To serve the YUI modules in the seed, your application will have to make three HTTP requests, something you should consider when choosing to get modules from the YUI CDN.
+To serve the YUI modules in the seed, your application will have to make two HTTP requests, something you should consider when choosing to get modules from the YUI CDN.

 .. code-block:: javascript